 Where will I live?
 You will either live in Spencer or Woodson residence halls where you will meet other first year students who are Spencer Citizens.
 Commuter students are welcome.

-Meet the Staff: Dr. Steve Grande is Director of Civic Engagement and Heather Ward serves as Director of International Programs.
-They will help you plan your participation through the Spencer Center.
+Meet the Staff: Dr. Steve Grande is Director of Civic Engagement.
+He will help you plan your participation through the Spencer Center.

 Beyond the First Year.
 After your first year Spencer Citizens have the opportunity to become a Citizen Fellow.
 Citizen Fellows inspire the next generation of Mary Baldwin changemakers by helping students get involved and make lasting change in the community.